 Fleets are revenue-producing assets: They have to be ready to work when they’re needed.
 With tight time frames, early-delivery incentives, and late-delivery penalties, lost time on a job can be very costly.
 When critical equipment isn’t available, it can lead to rising costs, delays, and dissatisfied customers.

 Operating a cost-effective fleet requires careful management of equipment age and quality.
 Simply maximizing a piece of equipment’s useful life gives companies more time to recoup the purchase cost at a rate the market will pay.
 But as equipment ages, maintenance costs and lost jobsite productivity can become excessive and even more costly then investing in a new machine.

 Ideally, companies would retain equipment for as long as possible and sell it just before it requires major maintenance or suffers a big breakdown.
 Traditionally, fleet managers have relied on experience and input from operators and maintenance teams to get the timing right.
-Today, however, managers can use data analytics to ingest and analyze equipment utilization, maintenance, and other relevant data to not only maximize equipment use, but zero in on the optimal time for replacement.
+Today, however, managers can use data analytics to ingest and analyze heavy construction equipment utilization, maintenance, and other relevant data to not only maximize equipment use, but zero in on the optimal time for replacement.

 Timely preventive maintenance

 The importance of an effective preventive maintenance (PM) program can’t be overstated.
 It lowers overall maintenance costs, extends equipment life, and — crucially — reduces the risk of jobsite breakdowns.

 Here, too, heavy construction companies can capitalize on equipment data and data analytics to make better maintenance decisions.
 Tracking utilization, such as mileage and hours, against maintenance intervals can help companies identify or predict when it’s time to bring a piece of equipment into the shop.
 Mechanics can be lined up, parts can be ordered, and dispatch schedules can be adjusted well in advance.